typoverflow/UtilsRL/README.md

-# RLUtils
+# UtilsRL
-An python util module designed for reinforcement learning.
-It provides a list of util functions or classes, such as loggers, experiment monitors and etc.
+A util python module designed for reinforcement learning.

 ## Installation
 You can install this package directly from pypi: